Skip to Main Content

 • Non-text: photographs, and artifacts (e.g. clothing

 Many primary sources may not exist in their original format.
-However, generally you can determine if a source is primary based on: when it was created, and who created it.
-A key outlier is religious and philosophical texts.
+However, generally you can determine if a source is primary based on:

 In historical research, sources should be contemporary to an event.
 If it was produced afterward, it should be a first-hand account.